buddhist-uni/buddhist-uni.github.io/_content/canon/dn2.md

 ---

 > Is it possible, venerable sir, to point out any fruit of recluseship that is visible here and now?

+One of the greatest literary and spiritual texts of early Buddhism, this sutta gives a thorough account of the path and benefits of renunciation.